 The hazardous substance must only be disposed if it has been treated by a method that changed the characteristics or composition of the substance and it is no longer hazardous.
+Only dispose to the environment if a tolerable exposure limit has been set for the substance.

-DO NOT deposit the hazardous substance into or onto a landfill or a sewage facility.
+Only deposit the hazardous substance into or onto a landfill or sewage facility or incinerator, where the hazardous substance can be handled and treated appropriately.